rust-lang/book/src/ch13-01-closures.md

    implement this trait, because all closures can be called.
 If a closure moves captured values out of its body, then that closure only implements `FnOnce` and not any of the other `Fn` traits, because it can only be called once.
-2. `FnMut` applies to closures that don't move captured values out of their body, but that might mutate the captured values.
+2. `FnMut` applies to closures that don’t move captured values out of their body, but that might mutate the captured values.
 These closures can be called more than once.
-3. `Fn` applies to closures that don't move captured values out of their body and that don't mutate captured values.
+3. `Fn` applies to closures that don’t move captured values out of their body and that don’t mutate captured values.
 These closures can be called more than once without mutating their environment, which is important in cases such as calling a closure multiple times concurrently.
-Closures that don't capture anything from their environment implement `Fn`.
+Closures that don’t capture anything from their environment implement `Fn`.

-Let's look at the definition of the `unwrap_or_else` method on `Option<T>` that we used in Listing 13-x:
+Let’s look at the definition of the `unwrap_or_else` method on `Option<T>` that we used in Listing 13-x:

 ```rust,ignore